-There have been studies conducted that indicate that whey protein has properties that help fight inflammation in cancer patients.
-Whey protein is now considered to be a topic of great interest among many researchers, who are studying its use in reducing the risks of certain diseases.
-There are already reports that have shown whey protein to be beneficial in regulating the metabolism and as a supplemental treatment for many conditions, including unwanted weight loss due to certain illnesses.
+Studies have been conducted that indicate that whey protein has properties that help fight inflammation in cancer patients.
+Whey protein is now considered a topic of great interest among many researchers, who are studying its use in reducing the risks of certain diseases.
+There are already reports showing whey protein to be beneficial in regulating the metabolism and as a supplemental treatment for many conditions, including unwanted weight loss due to certain illnesses.

 Nowadays, whey protein is commonly used and marketed as a supplement for the diet.
 In the alternative medicine world, there have been many health claims made about the product.
-Although the casein protein has been shown to be the culprit in most cases of milk protein allergies and intolerances, both milk proteins can trigger similar issues in certain individuals.
+Although the casein protein is the culprit in most cases of milk protein allergies and intolerances, both milk proteins can trigger similar issues in certain individuals.

 The prevailing attitude toward whey protein has changed a lot through the years.
 In the past, it has been vastly used by bodybuilders alone, but nowadays, it is used by all kinds of athletes and those who simply want to have fitter bodies.
-It is commonly known to be a complete protein that contains all of the 9 essential amino acids (like quinoa, meat, eggs, and dairy) that the body can easily digest and make use of.
+It is commonly known to be a complete protein containing all of the 9 essential amino acids (like quinoa, meat, eggs, and dairy) that the body can easily digest and use.

 When talking about high-quality protein, whey protein is simply one of the best sources, especially for fat burning and muscle building.
-Its bio-availability, or capability of the body to absorb the protein, is the highest compared to other protein sources.
+Its bio-availability, or the body's capability to absorb the protein, is the highest compared to other protein sources.
 It is very convenient because the powdered form is easy to prepare in a shake form.
 You can prepare and consume the protein within a few minutes.